|ASPO's Pediatric ENT Rotation Program for Minority Medical Students|

 To be eligible, the medical student must a member of an underrepresented minority group.
 The term “Under-represented minority” is defined by the AMA and AAMC as “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population”.
 This includes traditionally defined underrepresented minority groups, African-Americans, Mexican-Americans, Native Americans (American Indians, Alaska Natives, and Native Hawaiians), and mainland Puerto Ricans, in addition to other minority groups.

-The awardee(s) will be assigned to a host program relatively close to their medical school program in order to minimize travel expenses.
+Regional: The awardee(s) will be assigned to a host program relatively close to their medical school program in order to minimize travel expenses.
 Participants will be expected to drive to their assigned mentorship location, if appropriate.
 Various programs have been identified as acceptable URM rotation sites in as many states as possible.
 Although participants will have the option of air travel to reach mini-mentorship sites, the maximum reimbursement is $750 per participant (in excess of lodging and meals).

 At the participating host locations, one member of the faculty (an ASPO member) will be responsible for ensuring that the attendee sees a variety of pediatric ENT cases, and specialty clinics; including multi-specialty clinics such as feeding teams, voice clinics, sleep apnea clinics, and airway clinics.
 The medical student will report to this assigned staff member and receive an overview of the plans for the 5-day rotation.

 The URM Pediatric ENT rotation will last 5 business days.